What can I do to help myself when I have shoulder pain?

 Try to maintain a good posture when sitting or standing.
 Avoid holding your neck in fixed or twisted postures.

-If you use a computer make sure the keyboard and monitor are directly in front of you, so you don’t have to turn your head or twist your body.
+If you use a computer, keep the keyboard and monitor directly in front of you so you don’t have to turn your head or twist your body.
 Keep the mouse within easy reach so you don’t have to stretch.

 Avoid any manual work that hurts while you’re doing it.

-It's important to seek advice if your job involves repetitive actions or awkward postures that might contribute to your shoulder pain.
+If your job involves repetitive actions and/or awkward postures that might contribute to your shoulder problems, it's important to look for advice.

 Some companies have an occupational health department which might be able to help.
 Alternatively, contact your local